The search for a new "Jeopardy!" host continues.

 He was also announced as a consulting producer on the series in September and has been a regular face on "Jeopardy!"

-The former morning news anchor will briefly step in.
+The former morning news anchor briefly stepped in.

 The 63-year-old helmed the "Today" show from 1991 to 2006.
 She also anchored "CBS Evening News" for five years.
 Couric now runs her own media company that produces documentaries and podcasts.

-Couric will be the first woman ever to host the show.
+Couric was the first woman ever to host the show.

 Rodgers was a winning "Celebrity Jeopardy!" contestant in 2015.